PujitGolchha/Chain-News-Montioring/README.md

 ### Location Extractor

 In order to know more about the coverage of our system and the areas that are impacted by violations at any given time, we develop a location extractor to identify the sites referenced in the article.
+Note: We only tag the articles from the Osapien database and not the articles being scraped by our system daily.
 The location extractor's pipeline consists of mutliple steps to correctly identify legtimate locations only upto a granularity level of a city.

 First we use two pretrained named entity recognisers namely dslim/bert-base-NER which is a fine-tuned BERT model that is ready to use for Named Entity Recognition and en_core_web_sm from Spacy a open-source Natural Language Processing library that can be used for various tasks.
 It has built-in methods for Named Entity Recognition.
 Spacy has a fast statistical entity recognition system.